soldfield/geoseer/README.md

 This tool extracts data from plain text files formatted with header fields above data tables.

 ## poly2fpq: Conversion to FracPaQ format
-Tool for the conversion of files contining polylines to FracPaQ formats (Healy et al., 2017).
+Tool for the conversion of files containing polylines to FracPaQ formats (Healy et al., 2017).
 Designed for use of linestrings representing fracture traces.